Nova Southeastern University’s Rumbaugh-Goodwin Institute for Cancer Research

-RGI at NSUThe strategic decision of the Board of Trustees of Royal Dames and Nova Southeastern University (NSU) with great vision in 2005 has allowed RGI to expand its horizons and become part of a strong academic research environment offered by NSU.
-Through this critical merger RGI has gained greater access to new ideas, talented scientists, motivated students and cutting-edge technologies.
-The merger has enabled wider collaborations in both basic and translational research, and an increase in the total value of cancer research being conducted at RGI.
-For many, this re-joining of RGI and NSU was a homecoming since RGI was originally established in 1969 on the campus of a small, relatively young institution of higher education in Davie, Florida that was called NOVA at that time.
-Today that institution has transformed into Nova Southeastern University, which has grown to become the eighth largest non-profit independent university in the nation with more than 25,000 students.
+HistoryThe strategic decision of the Board of Trustees of Royal Dames and Nova Southeastern University (NSU) with great vision in 2005 allowed Rumbaugh-Goodwin Institute for Cancer Research (RGI) to expand its horizons and become part of a strong academic research environment offered by NSU.
+Through this critical merger, RGI gained greater access to new ideas, talented scientists, motivated students and cutting-edge technologies.
+The merger enabled wider collaborations in both basic and translational research, and an increase in the total value of cancer research being conducted at RGI.
+This re-joining of RGI and NSU was a homecoming since RGI was originally established in 1969 on the campus of a small, relatively young institution of higher education in Davie, Florida that was called Nova at that time.
+Today that institution has transformed into Nova Southeastern University, which has grown to become the ninth largest not-for-profit independent university in the nation with more than 26,000 students.

-The Royal Dames of Cancer Research, Inc. are proud to be part of the exciting and productive partnership of NSU and RGI.
+The Royal Dames of Cancer Research, Inc. is proud to be part of the exciting and productive partnership of NSU and RGI.
 Through our collective efforts, scientific projects will continue to foster ground–breaking success in keeping cancer survival on the rise.

 RGI will soon have a new home inside Nova Southeastern University’s Center for Collaborative Research (CCR).
 The 215,000 sq.-ft.-facility is under construction and expected to be completed in 2016.
 Additionally, the CCR will house an IBM supercomputer, one of Florida’s largest wet labs, the NSU Technology Incubator and some of the world’s most accomplished researchers.